10 Types of Effective Instagram Captions (with Examples + Tips!)

 10. The One With User-Generated Content

-I think we can all relate to loving a shout-out.
-Ask for testimonials from your clients that you can use as a caption alongside an image of the work you’ve done for/with them or their experience with your brand.
 Or literally use the comments from your audience to create content that showcases them.
 This type is a great opportunity to bring your brand to life through the eyes of your followers and customers, while showing appreciation for them at the same time.

 Examples